Skip to main content

 • Stand up.
 Walk for ten minutes.
 Don't sit and stare at your phone.

-• Eat something light — a sandwich, not a full meal.
-Heavy lunch + sedentary afternoon = guaranteed round-4 crash.
+• Eat something light, a sandwich, not a full meal.
+Heavy lunch plus a sedentary afternoon equals a guaranteed round-4 crash.

 • Drink water, not soda.
 Caffeine if you tested it in advance and know how you respond.